tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-continuous-delivery-adding-an-automated.md

   - webdeploy

 ---
 Human beings are good at creative tasks.
 Put an end user in front of an interface and ask them to find an error and good luck stuffing that particular cat back into the bag.
-Where we don&#8217;t perform as well is performing those tasks repetitively.
+Where we don't perform as well is performing those tasks repetitively.
 After several cycles we begin to lose focus, start listening more to our expectations than what we are actually seeing in front of us, gradually forget steps, or worse lose track and have to restart from the beginning.
 By automating the redundant tasks, we play to the strengths of the computer and free the human to return to creative duties.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/Overview_p5.png" title="Delivery Pipeline - Focus of Current Post" /><br /> Delivery Pipeline &#8211; Focus of Current Post
 </div>

 This is the fifth post in a multi-part series on my Continuous Delivery pipeline project.
 The [previous post][1] completed the Continuous Integration job by performing a test deployment of the final package.
-In this post I&#8217;ll build the next stage in the pipeline, a job that is responsible for performing automated system testing against the website.
+In this post I'll build the next stage in the pipeline, a job that is responsible for performing automated system testing against the website.

 ## The Interface Automation Stage

-In a production project this would probably be called Automated User Acceptance testing, but this project seems far too small to use that term and I don&#8217;t intend to automate enough user requirements.
-So I&#8217;ll refer to it as the Interface Automation Test project.
+In a production project this would probably be called Automated User Acceptance testing, but this project seems far too small to use that term and I don't intend to automate enough user requirements.
+So I'll refer to it as the Interface Automation Test project.

 The Interface Automation stage will consist of the following steps:

   * Start when triggered by CI Build Job
-  * Retrieve the automation project from it&#8217;s [code repository][2]
+  * Retrieve the automation project from it's [code repository][2]
   * Retrieve the specific zip package the triggering CI build produced
   * Build the Automated test project
   * Deploy the site to a test site